zergiocosta/atracoes-challenge/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `$ ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 And don't forget to install the dependencies as the very first step!

 OBS.: As it is done **DO NOT** send a PR.
 Just zip the project without the dependencies and send it by email.

+# Further information

+Before you go, you'd better read/learn/remember a few subjects about JavaScript and Angular:

+#### Angular
+- Template Sintax and interpolation
+- Components
+- Models
+- Services

+#### JavaScript
+- Manipulating Arrays and Objects
+  - Especially Filter